novelcore/EU_augMENTOR/README.md

 - **Dual Licensed**: 1 library (cryptography: Apache-2.0 OR BSD-3-Clause)
 - **PSF-2.0**: 1 library (python)

+## Repository License

+This repository is released under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+## Funding

+This work is part of the **augMENTOR project** (Grant Agreement No. **101061509**), funded by the European Union under the **Horizon Europe** programme.

+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the granting authority.
+Neither the European Union nor the granting authority can be held responsible for them.

 <br/>

 ## Contact

 Nikos Alimpertis (alimpertis@novelcore.eu)